olegedly/multi-agent-rag/PRD.md

 - Agent status indicators (thinking / searching / synthesizing / done), shown per agent as the pipeline progresses *(pending: requires agent metadata in the AG-UI event stream)*
 - Typing indicator (animated ellipsis) shown while the LLM is generating a response
 - Error banner for LLM errors and localStorage quota warnings
-- Conversation sidebar (left panel): lists all conversations by auto-generated title, newest first.
+- Conversation sidebar (left panel): lists all conversations for the current corpus by auto-generated title, newest first.
 Current conversation highlighted.
 Two-step delete confirmation (hover → trash icon → confirm/cancel).
 New conversation button at top.
 Mobile-responsive with an overlay backdrop.
-- Conversation persistence via localStorage (no backend storage).
-Data model: `{ id, title, createdAt, messages[] }`.
+- Conversation persistence via `localStorage` with per-conversation keys (`conversation:<uuid>`). `LS_LAST_OPENED` tracks the most recently active conversation.
+Data model: `{ id, corpusId, title, createdAt, messages[] }` — `corpusId` is included on every conversation record.
+When the user enters a corpus route (`/corpora/:corpusId`), the store loads all conversations from localStorage and filters to those matching the route's `corpusId`.
+Switching routes loads a different corpus's conversations — the persisted data is the same global key namespace, only the filter changes.
+This preserves the existing per-key localStorage persistence pattern while adding corpus awareness.
 Title auto-generated from first user message (~50 chars, word-bounded). `beforeunload` safety net ensures saves survive accidental navigation.
 LM Studio UI is the reference.
 - Dark/light theme toggle, persisted in localStorage
 - Tailwind CSS for styling (no component library dependency)

 Connects to `POST /api/chat` via `@tanstack/ai-solid`'s `useChat` hook with `fetchServerSentEvents` adapter (AG-UI protocol over SSE).
+The `corpusId` is sent as part of the chat request from the route-level context.

 **8. Deployment**